Oghuz languages: Comparison

 The remarkable similarity between Oghuz languages may be demonstrated through a sentence, which employs a verbal noun in the dative as a link between the main verb and auxiliary.
 This feature is universally shared by all Oghuz languages.
 Turcologist Julian Rentzsch uses this particular sentence in his work titled "Uniformity and diversity in Turkic inceptive constructions":

 English: ‘The dead man rose, sat down and began to speak.’

-Turkish: Ölü doğrulup oturdu ve konuşmaya başladı.

-Turkmen: Öli ýerinden galyp oturdy-da, geplemäge başlady.

-Azerbaijani: Ölü durub oturdu və danışmağa başladı.

-Gagauz: Ölü oturdu da bašladï lafetmää.